An ordinary account

 Most of the time I don’t even need to say anything or make any explicit claim.
 When I sit down at a restaurant and the staff member asks “what can I get you ma’am?”
 I haven’t provided any documentation, I haven’t made any verbal claim, but I have provided a form of self-identification by virtue of my appearance.
 I don’t have facial hair, I do have breasts, my clothing is somewhat feminine, etc. It’s hard for me to judge honestly, but from what other people tell me I’m usually presumed to be a cisgender woman when people first meet me.
 Not always of course: some people do notice, but it’s a lot less common than I thought it would be when I started transitioning.
 Nevertheless, even when people do clock me as trans, they still (usually) accept the implied self-identification and generally call me “she” etc. When they do this they aren’t asserting “why yes Danielle you are a real woman and identical to a cis woman in every respect”, not by any stretch of the imagination.
 Rather they’re just being polite to me – and that’s kind of the point here!
 Most of the time, people do accept each other’s self-identified gender because it’s just not that big a deal.
 Unless you are trying to be a jerk, it is just everyday good manners to accept a person’s self-identified gender in most scenarios.

 Of course – as the philosophers tell me at tedious length – one cannot derive an “ought” from an “is”.
 Just because people are polite most of the time doesn’t necessarily mean this politeness is a good idea.
 Logically, it could very well be the case that this everyday social practice is immoral or unethical, but frankly I think that in this instance it’s an absurdity to suggest it.
 Everyone just wants to be able to go about their lives without unnecessary hassle.
-Unless you’re a Canadian psychologist looking to make a name for yourself by being impolite to vulnerable people, you just don’t care about my pronouns one way or the other.
-It’s a mere politeness, nothing more.
+It’s a mere politeness, nothing more, and no less than anyone else I’d like to think I deserve common courtesy.

 Why do transgender people need legal recognition?